Hood Canal Bridge: Eastern span replacement

 In a project that lasted from 2003 to 2009, WSDOT replaced the east-half floating portion of the bridge, the east and west approach spans, the east and west transition spans, and the west-half electrical system.
 The total cost of the project, about $471 million, was paid for by state, federal and agency funds.
 The project required the bridge to close to traffic for five weeks to allow the old pontoons of the east-half to be cut away and the new pontoons floated into position, cabled together and connected by cables to large anchors on the sea floor.
 The transition spans and center draw span were also replaced during this closure.
-The bridge reopened June 3, 2009.
+The bridge was fully closed on May 1, 2009, and reopened on June 3; during the closure, temporary passenger ferries were operated across Hood Canal and a nightly Port Townsend–Edmonds route was added for freight vehicles.

 The pontoons and anchors for the bridge could not be built at the bridge site due to space and facility limitations.
 WSDOT evaluated different sites at which to build during a site selection process.
 The Port Angeles graving dock was chosen for its accessibility to water and land as well as the work force.
 A review performed under the provisions of the National Historic Preservation Act found no evidence of historical properties at the site, which allowed WSDOT to purchase the site and begin construction.
 Within the first two weeks of construction, artifacts were found from an ancestral burial ground from an ancient village called Tse-whit-zen.
 WSDOT stopped all work on the site, and a consultation process began among the Lower Elwha Klallam Tribe, WSDOT, the Federal Highway Administration, the Army Corps of Engineers, and the State Historical Preservation Office.
 On August 14, 2006, WSDOT agreed to donate the site to the Lower Elwha Klallam tribe, rebury all remains uncovered, and pay $2.5 million in damages.
 It is believed that this discovery may be documentation of the first time that indigenous and non-indigenous peoples began to interact on this shore.
 These historical findings will be investigated thoroughly by the Lower Elwha Klallam Tribe and archaeologists.

 On December 21, 2004, Governor Locke and Secretary MacDonald announced that WSDOT would stop pontoon and anchor construction at the Tse-whit-zen site in Port Angeles and begin searching for a more suitable place to build.
 Many sites were considered but the best option to be found by WSDOT was in Tacoma, where construction began on the new east-half floating pontoons in April 2006.
 Fourteen pontoons were built in four cycles at the site.
 Completed pontoons were floated out of the graving dock in Tacoma and transported to Seattle for outfitting at Todd Shipyards.
 Outfitting included adding all electrical and mechanical parts, connecting the pontoons into sections, and building the roadway on top of the pontoons.
 Another three pontoons, built during the west-half bridge replacement in the early 1980s, were retrofitted in Seattle.